apiaryio/apiaryio.github.com/_posts/2015-12-16-API-Blueprint-Future.md

 Only one feature?
 Why?

-Because it brings the single most important concept in understanding an API.
+Because this feature brings the single most important concept in understanding an API.
 It introduces the description of the application data model domain and its semantics.

 When encountering a new system, I first need to understand its semantics.
 What is the data in it, and what I can do with it?
 Only then I can start asking how to interact with the system.
 This may sound trivial, but it isn't.
 If my customers do not know what my API is offering, why should they bother using it?